fsr/haskell-lessons/script/source/tools.rst

 The tools we will need
 ======================

-This fist lesson is all about the various tools we will use to develop Haskell code.
+This first lesson is all about the various tools we will use to develop Haskell code.

 .. _GHC: